CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 }
 ```

 ## SendAgain

 The Send Again solves a problem cased when a client sends a send request to the RAIDA but receives no response.
 Then it becomes uncertain if the coin has been sent or not.
-This service allows the client that has sent a RAIDA a send request but received no respons the ability to try to send again.
+This service allows the client that has sent a RAIDA a send request but received no response the ability to try to send again.
 But, the send again request must be made within one hour of the original send request.

 This will "fix" a coin that has not been fully sent to the RAIDA.
 The sending parameters are the same and the response is the same.
 See the send service for the request and response examples.

 ## ShowEnvelopes
-An Envelope is a grouping of coins usally grouped by a transaction number, purchase order number, memo, account number.
+An Envelope is a grouping of coins usually grouped by a transaction number, purchase order number, memo, account number.
 For transactions, the seller gives the buyer their account number and an envelope name (which could be a receipt number) so the receiver can
 determine where the money came from.
 This service allows the user to see the names of the envelopes that belong to their account id (The serial number of their ID coin).